jewettaij/visfd/doc/doc_filter_mrc.md

 The "**-blob**", "**-blob-r**", and "**-blob-s**" arguments are used for [Scale-Free Blob-Detection](https://en.wikipedia.org/wiki/Blob_detection).
-When this is used, the program will apply a LOG filter to the image multiple times using a range of Gaussian widths (σ) (specified by the user) in an attempt to determine the correct size (scale) for the relevant objects in the image automatically.
+When this is used, the program will apply a LoG filter to the image multiple times using a range of Gaussian widths (σ) (specified by the user) in an attempt to determine the correct size (scale) for the relevant objects in the image automatically.
 (As such, this operation is comparatively slow.)